-AMD has finally gained the process node advantage from Intel with its latest CPU architecture: Zen 2.
-But AMD’s inaugural client 7nm efforts are not limited to processors alone, as July 7 also marks the launch of the RDNA GPU architecture with the RX 5700-series (formally known as AMD Navi).
-The release will see two fresh-faced graphics cards, the Radeon RX 5700 XT and RX 5700, head to market to compete with Nvidia’s Super lineup.
+AMD finally gained the process node advantage from Intel with its latest CPU architecture.
+But AMD’s inaugural client 7nm efforts are not limited to processors alone, as July 7 also marked the launch of the RDNA GPU architecture with the RX 5700-series (formally known as AMD Navi).
+The release has seen two fresh-faced graphics cards, the Radeon RX 5700 XT and RX 5700, head to market to compete with Nvidia’s Super lineup.

-We’ll be putting the Ryzen 9 3900X, first of its name, under the microscope today.
+We’ve putt the Ryzen 9 3900X, first of its name, under the microscope.
 This 12-core, 24-thread processor is the most capable, highest clocked chip from the red team’s Zen architecture to date – coming in at $499 – RGB cooler included, of course.

 While a fundamental change in chip design, 400-series and most 300-series AM4 motherboards will support the latest 3rd Gen Ryzen chips, so there’s no need for the latest X570 chipset if your rig is already red.
 However, that brand new chipset also unlocks complete PCIe 4.0 bandwidth, capable of driving double the bandwidth between your chip, storage, GPU, and I/O devices as today’s standard, PCIe 3.0.

 The Zen 2 architecture is built on the 7nm process and incorporates a new mixed-node chiplet design.
 This hands the red team a new balance between power and performance that is incredibly scalable – and none more obvious today than with the Ryzen 9 3900X.